pragtical/pragtical.github.io/docs/about/faq.md

 #### Where is the integrated terminal?

-Work is being done on the [terminal] plugin which is the most feature complete terminal plugin at the moment and you can install directly from within the plugin manager of the editor.
+Work is being done on the [terminal] plugin which is the most feature complete terminal plugin at the moment.
+You can install it directly from within the plugin manager of the editor.

 #### Tabs and indent size?